dmulholl/pymatrix/readme.md

 # Pymatrix

-A lightweight, easy-to-use matrix module in pure Python.
+A general purpose matrix module in pure Python.
 Supports a range of basic linear algebra operations.

     from pymatrix import matrix